javicrespo/WcfRestAuth/README.markdown

 ------------
 * WcfRestAuth - Core implementation
 * Server - A Website that contains a sample WCF REST service for each of the authentication methods implemented in WcfRestAuth
-* WcfHttAuth.IntegrationTests - BDD specs that test the different authentication methods by using the Server site.
+* WcfRestAuth.IntegrationTests - BDD specs that test the different authentication methods by using the Server site.
 (Run the Server site before running the tests)

 References
 -----------